 The Benefit of Bankruptcy to Society

 Bankruptcy is a legal procedure by which an individual or a business can discharge its debts when the petitioner, the individual or business debtor filing for bankruptcy, does not have the means to pay it off within a reasonable time, thus, giving the debtor a fresh start, 1 of the 2 major objectives of bankruptcy policy.
-For individuals, in particular, in today's environment of easy credit, it is very easy to fall deeply into debt will little hope of paying it off.
-This is not a good thing for either the individual or for society.
+For individuals, in particular, with the ready availability of easy credit, it is very easy to fall deeply into debt will little hope of repaying it.
+This is not good for either the debtor or society.

 The purpose of earnings is to motivate people to work; if they have to pay most of their money to creditors, there would be little incentive to work any more than would be necessary to simply survive.
 Without bankruptcy, many people would become veritable slaves to credit card companies and other credit issuers, creating a massive amount of misery.
 Many of these people would turn to crime or find ways to earn money without reporting it.

 Bankruptcy helps to prevent this scenario by giving debtors a fresh start, alleviating what could be a tremendous burden.

 Another major benefit of bankruptcy is that it can help to moderate the economy, restraining it from overheating during booms, but stimulating the economy when it is in a recession.
 Booms occur when people spend too much money within a short time; recessions occur when people do not spend enough.
 People tend to spend extra money when they have easy credit, then they spend less money repaying the debt: a direct cause of the boom and bust cycles.